mann1mal/zPod-PKS-CSE-Demos/NetworkPolicy/README.md

 ~~~
 $ kubectl create -f yelb-allow-netpol.yaml
 ~~~
-Again, let's see what's happened in NSX-T. Navigate back to the "Distributed Firewall" section and notice we have new entries in the DFW table.
+Again, let's see what's happened in NSX-T. Navigate back to the **Distributed Firewall** section and notice we have new entries in the DFW table.
 Expand one of the new DFW rules and examine the contents:

 ![Screen Shot 2019-07-25 at 4 36 16 PM](https://user-images.githubusercontent.com/32826912/61907166-e7787900-aefa-11e9-92b0-02c4452fa445.png)